1969 Land Rover Series IIA / LR4

 We have documented the build so you can see what went into the integration of these two Land Rovers.
 As you will see in the photos it wasn’t a matter of just taking off the LR4 body and putting the Series IIA body on the LR4 chassis.
 After a few days of measurement and planning we started out by cutting away the parts of the LR4 that we were not going to need.
 What remained was the complete Chassis including the frame, suspension, and running gear.
 On the inside we kept the floor pan, firewall, dash, steering and pedal assembly, center console, and all thee rows of seats and the rear Heat and AC system.

 Before we start to fit the Series IIA body we need to address the differences in the two wheelbases.
 The LR4 is 23” longer and 02” wider then the Series IIA was.
 The width was resolved with trimming and installing front and rear fender flares.
 (This also supports the added room we needed to fit the larger tires.)
+To address the wheelbase issue we cut the frame and removed the unneeded inches, we sleeved it and welded in back together, than shortened lines, exhaust, and the rear driveshaft.

 It was now time to start fitting the Series IIA body.
 We started with the front cowl and windshield.
 To get the positioning we were looking for, we need to cut the LR4 dash and reroute the heat and air ducts.
 After a few days of cutting and plumbing we had our fixed point to build from.
 Things under the hood fit but had to be repositioned a bit.
 We trimmed the inner fenders and built new inner fenders that we integrated with the LR4s chassis.
 To center the front wheels and make room for the complete LR4 engine bay including the stock radiator and AC condenser, we stretched the front end (fenders and hood) and reworked the front grill.
 Then we re-mounted the under the hood components along with the new inner fender wells and fabricated access panels on the flat tops of the fenders.